babel/website/docs/v8-migration.md

 + import value from "module" with { type: "json" };
 ```

-### `@babel/plugin-proposal-record-and-tuple`
+### `@babel/plugin-proposal-record-and-tuple` {#babel-plugin-proposal-record-and-tuple}

-Please replace the record/tuple syntax with the polyfill factory calls.
-For example, if you are using [`@bloomberg/record-tuple-polyfill`](https://github.com/bloomberg/record-tuple-polyfill):
+The Records and Tuples proposal has been withdrawn in TC39, which means that the syntax is not on track anymore to be included in the language.

+You will need to migrate away from the Records and Tuples syntax, and you can directly use the [`@bloomberg/record-tuple-polyfill`](https://github.com/bloomberg/record-tuple-polyfill) polyfill as if it was a standalone library.

 ```diff title="input.mjs"
 + import { Record, Tuple } from "@bloomberg/record-tuple-polyfill"